-Related to install-mode values are execution mode values that determine whether to apply the install-mode values to the next boot, to new nodes only, to individual nodes or to a category of nodes.
+Related to install-mode values are execution mode values (page 180) that determine whether to apply the install-mode values to the next boot, to new nodes only, to individual nodes or to a category of nodes.

-Related to execution mode values is the confirmation requirement toggle value in case of a full installation is to take place.
+Related to execution mode values is the confirmation requirement toggle value (page 182) in case a full installation is to take place.